KNaka88/pdf-overlay-1/README.md

 - Clone this repository
 - in file `deploy.sh` make sure to change value of variable ROLE to your correct arn role.
 - in file `input.txt` adjust keys, bucket names and definitions to the real ones you will use.
 Notice that the first index of key "s3Files" is reserved for original PDF that will be overlay.
-* Warning do not edit `input.txt` outside of a code editor.
+Warning: do not edit `input.txt` outside of a code editor.
 - In terminal cd into the folder and enter:
 - $chmod +x deploy.sh
 - $./deploy.sh